watikarosm/Automaton/README.md

 If I have forgotten to mention anyone, please forgive and remind me.
 (One of my philosophies: Never forget those who helps you.
 Always be humble and grateful.)

-Here is the link to my schematic drawn with Fritzing.org: http://fritzing.org/projects/automaton
+Here is the link to my schematic drawn with Fritzing.org, this project can be found here complete with Arduino Sketch and parts: http://fritzing.org/projects/automaton

+For those who wants to see the result, here is the link on YouTube: https://www.youtube.com/watch?v=RKArDRbc8mM